 There are several reasons depending on your situation and your goals.
 For example, if you (and your partner) have young children, a living trust can help ensure they’re provided for if you die while they’re still minors.
 You can specify what they should receive from the estate, when they should receive it, and even for what purpose it should be used.

-Other reasons a living trust could be right for you include:
+Some other reasons a living trust could be beneficial include:

-- A trust affords more privacy than a will.
+A trust affords more privacy than a will.
 A will is made public after your death; a living trust’s provisions are kept private.
 Therefore, a trust can provide maximum protection during the incapacity of the grantor.
 This could be helpful if you have a blended family, privacy concerns, or family businesses.
 If you and your partner are without children, a living trust can keep your privacy intact.

 Selecting a trustee is one of major benefits of establishing a living trust.
 This is the person responsible for managing your trust assets and satisfying the wishes you have outlined in the trust document.
 Of course, you may name yourself as trustee, which is common in living trusts.
 In that case, you must also name a successor trustee (or trustees) to step in if you become incapacitated or die.